-You will require approval if you intend to operate as a food safety auditor.
+You will need approval if you intend to operate as a food safety auditor.
 Food safety auditors carry out the following types of tasks:

-- undertake audits of a primary producer's food safety program
+- carry out audits of a primary producer's food safety scheme

-- take any necessary follow-up action (including further audits) to ensure that identified deficiencies in a food safety program have been addressed
+- take any necessary follow-up action (including further audits) to ensure that identified deficiencies in a food safety scheme have been addressed

 - undertake assessments of primary producers to ascertain their compliance with the requirements of a food safety scheme